 DUI attorney near me in Ste.
 Genevieve County, MO.
 No one enjoys being arrested, but it is important to understand that driving under the influence in Ste.
 Genevieve County is treated as a serious offense in Missouri court.
-Regardless of the details of your situation, when you are facing a conviction for driving under the influence by drugs or alcohol, find an attorney you can trust to protect your rights and your future.
+Regardless of the circumstances, when you are criminally charged for driving drunk or high, a you need the best legal representation available to protect your rights and your future.

-You deserve quality legal representation from an attorney who has a track record of winning in Ste.
+You deserve a talented defense attorney who knows their way around DUI cases in Ste.
 Genevieve County and Missouri.
-Depending on the details of your case, an astute DUI attorney near Ste.
-Genevieve County, MO may be able to get the charges dropped, reduce the charges to lesser offenses, fight the conviction in a trial or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will navigate the law and the entire legal process for your Ste.
+Depending on your unique situation, an astute Ste.
+Genevieve County, MO DUI attorney near you may be able to get the prosecutor to drop the charges, have the charges reduced to lesser offenses, lead your case to trial to fight the conviction or work with the prosecutor to negotiate a plea bargain.
+Their principle responsibility is to navigate the law and the entire legal process for your Ste.
 Genevieve County, MO DUI case.
-For razor-sharp representation after being arrested of driving under the influence, call Combs Waterkotte at (314) 900-HELP.
+For dedicated, aggressive defense against injustice after you have been arrested of driving under the influence of drugs or alcohol, speak to Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Ste.
 Genevieve County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, Missouri courts actually call the offense a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence and lays forth the rules for sentencing and punishments for DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
+Commonly referred to as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 outline what constitutes the crime of driving under the influence and defines the guidelines for sentencing and punishments for those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
 After your Missouri DWI arrest, you deserve a DUI attorney near Ste.
-Genevieve County, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.
+Genevieve County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.

-If you or a family member have been arrested for driving while intoxicated in Missouri, reach out to a DUI attorney near you right away.
+If you were arrested for driving under the influence in Missouri, contact a DUI attorney near you right away.
 Chris Combs of Combs Waterkotte is a reuptable and capable Ste.
 Genevieve County-based DUI attorney near you.
 When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

 DUI Stops and Arrests in Ste.
 Genevieve County, MO

-It is critical that you know your rights in the event that you are stopped for driving intoxicated.
-Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Ste.
-Genevieve County, MO DUI attorney near you and learn about your rights and what steps to take if you are ever stopped when operating a vehicle in Missouri.
-And if you were already subjected to being pulled over and arrested for driving drunk or high, our outstanding Ste.
-Genevieve County, MO defense law firm will protect your rights and freedoms.
+You owe it to yourself to know your rights in the event that you are stopped for driving intoxicated.
+Reach out to Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Ste.
+Genevieve County, MO DUI attorney near you and understand your rights and what steps to take if you are ever stopped when operating a vehicle in Missouri.
+And if you were already subjected to being pulled over and arrested for intoxicated driving, our incredible Ste.
+Genevieve County, MO defense attorneys will shield you from injustice in court.

 DUI Traffic Stops in Ste.
 Genevieve County, MO

 In order to pull someone over, a Ste.
 Genevieve County, MO or any Missouri police officer must have reasonable suspicion.
-In the case of a DWI, reasonable suspicion would be things like splitting the lane, going the wrong way down a road and any other driving behaviors such as inconsistencies in speed, swerving or alternating between braking and accelerating.
+For a DWI, reasonable suspicion could be represented by behaviors like like splitting the lane, going the wrong way down a road and other erratic behaviors such as driving extremely slow or fast, swerving or stopping and going.

-If you feel that you were unlawfully stopped or arrested for your Ste.
-Genevieve County, MO DWI, reach out to a DUI attorney near you as soon as possible.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, a DUI attorney near Ste.
-Genevieve County, MO can fight to get your case dismissed and put to rest so you can put this behind you and be free.
+If you believe that you were wrongly stopped or arrested for your Ste.
+Genevieve County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving intoxicated, turn to a DUI attorney near you in Ste.
+Genevieve County, MO who can fight to get the prosecutor to dismiss your case so you can put this behind you and be free.

 Sobriety Tests for DUIs in Ste.
 Genevieve County, MO

-If a law officer stops you under suspicion of drunk or drugged driving, they will likely try to get you to do a test to prove that you are under the influence.
-There are two types of tests Ste.
-Genevieve County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.
+If a law officer stops you due to suspected drunk or drugged driving, they will likely try to get you to do a test to prove that you are intoxicated.
+When it comes to roadside tests used by Ste.
+Genevieve County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 - Chemical Tests (ie. a breathalizer)

 In Ste.
-Genevieve County, MO stops for drunk driving or driving under the influence, chemical tests are often used as evidence to collect evidence that the driver was under the influence at the time of the stop.
-There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.
+Genevieve County, MO stops for driving while intoxicated, chemical tests are often used as evidence to collect evidence that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, via whichSte.
-Genevieve County, MO and other Missouri drivers automatically consent to submit to chemical sobriety tests just by getting behind the wheel.
-A smart DUI attorney near you will counsel you to know that you can refuse to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
-Still, you cannot be physically forced to produce a sample.
+Each state has its own laws and many, including Missouri have what is known as an implied consent law, pursuant to whichSte.
+Genevieve County, MO and other Missouri drivers automatically agree to submit to chemical sobriety tests simply by getting behind the wheel.
+A smart DUI attorney near you will counsel you to know that you can refuse to submit to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
+Still, the police cannot physically force you to produce a sample.

-If you do take a breathalyzer test, consult an experienced Ste.
-Genevieve County, MO DUI attorney near you to discuss your defense and how they can help you.
+If you do take a breathalyzer test, consult an exemplary Ste.
+Genevieve County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
 As your DUI attorney near Ste.
-Genevieve County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to examine whether the breathalyzer or other test was administered legally and whether it should or should not be admissible in court.
+Genevieve County, MO, Combs Waterkotte will obtain discovery documents and comb through them to examine if the breathalyzer or other test was administered as according to law and whether it should or should not be admissible in court.

 - Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are meant to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has defined three standardized field tests police officers subject drivers to in Ste.
+Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Ste.
 Genevieve County, MO and all over the United States.

 - Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction